kvernon/realty-investor-timeline/README.md

   - What would the transition look like in code?
 - TODO: Cash flow ramp (0 - 3 months depending on rehab, conventional, or existing tenant)
   - Transition would be around Hard Money vs Conventional
-- TODO: delay 1st mortgage payment
-- TODO: figure out 1031 exchange

 ## Missing features

+1. delay 1st mortgage payment
+2. implement hold rules
-1. apartments (passive investor)
+3. apartments (passive investor)

 ## Future